sivaram16/Baby_gender_predictor/README.md

 In the directory containing the extracted files, run flutter run command, with a debugging device connected.

-The flutter commands require Flutter SDK to be installed.s
+The flutter commands require Flutter SDK to be installed.